grantjo78/grantjo78.github.io/_posts/2022-04-29-arc-servers-onboarding.md

 categories: [Arc for Servers]
 ---

 Today I've started playing with Azure Arc-enabled servers and will be exploring the capabilities over several articles.
+In this article I'm going to cover the following:
+1. What is Azure Arc-enabled Servers?
+2. The Environment
+3. Azure Configuration
+4. Arc Agent Deployment and Configuration

 ## What is Azure Arc-enabled Servers?